gritsiem/DS_Assignment_5/README.md

 Each client is connected to a server by randomly picking one of the available servers.
 All the buyer servers are connected to the SOAP server.

 ### Database Group Communication
+- Customer Database
-For Customer Database, rotating sequencer atomic broadcast protocol is used for the group communication.
+ A rotating sequencer atomic broadcast protocol is used for the group communication.
+Requests can go to any of the 5 replicas.
+Each acts as the sequencer in turn, if conditions of total ordering are satisfied.
+This ensures that each server's local request order is maintained and all the DBs have the same order of write requests.

+ Additionally, negative acknowledgement is used to retransmit any missing sequence or request messages.

+- Products Database
-For Products Database, PySyncObj is used for the group communication.
+PySyncObj is used for the group communication.
 PySyncObj is one of the open-source implementation of the Raft in Python.
 #### Assumptions

 ## How to Set Up